 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.

 Student Loan Debt

-The student loan default rate at CCAD is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at CCAD is 12.2%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Columbus College of Art and Design Undergraduate Student Diversity

 There are also 27 graduate students at the school.

 Of the 958 full-time undergraduates at CCAD, 29% are male and 71% are female.